 - THE BURNOUT COMPONENT

 Start to question to what degree the feeling of being an imposter is valid, and to what degree this may just be what I call “the burnout talking”.
-Most people believe that symptoms of burnout are physical, but they are more frequently mental and emotional.
+Most people assume that symptoms of burnout are physical, but they are often more mental and emotional.

-Career burnout is commonly traced to four causes: 1) over-caring, 2) lack of appreciation, 3) not working to your strengths or operating below your capacity, and/or 4) sustained effort without progress.
-It is also created and sustained by core beliefs, e.g. It’s all on me.
+Career burnout is commonly traced to four causes: 1) over-caring, including loss of perspective 2) lack of appreciation, 3) working below your capacity or not leveraging your strengths, and/or 4) sustained effort without progress.
+It is also created and sustained by core beliefs, e.g., I am not enough, I need to be perfect, or It’s all on me (that last one being common with first-born leaders, of which there are many).

-Burnout directly impacts confidence, and self-talk invariably suffers, where you may start to think you’re not actually that good at what you’re doing anyway.
-Not a fun loop to find yourself in.
-A huge number of leaders I work with are suffering burnout on arrival and that’s often the first thing to diagnose, alleviate, and prevent from recurring.
+Burnout erodes confidence, and self-talk suffers, where you may start to think you’re lacking.
+Not a fun loop to find yourself in, as the doubt fuels the burnout, and the burnout fuels the doubt.
+A huge number of leaders I work with are suffering burnout on arrival and that’s often the first thing to diagnose, alleviate, learn from, and prevent from recurring.
 I’ll go deeper here Leadership Burnout: Causes and Cures.

 -